howerj/forth-cpu/readme.md

 ## Simulator

 The simulator in C implements the H2 core and most of the SoC.
-The IO for the simulator is not cycle accurate (and most likely will never be), but can be used for running and debugging programs with results that are very similar to how the hardware behaves.
+The IO for the simulator is not cycle accurate, but can be used for running and debugging programs with results that are very similar to how the hardware behaves.
 This is much faster than rebuilding the bit file used to flash the [FPGA][].

 ## Debugger